 If you’re not resident in Antigua and Barbuda, still email me ; you can participate in some workshop activities or access my coaching services, and my manuscript evaluation and/or editing services.

-I want to say, finally, that I, too, am a student of writing, we’re all learning from each other.
-I’m doing this as a professional pursuit but also because I love writing, I love the literary arts, and I find fulfillment in seeing others blossom as well.
+I want to say, finally, that I, too, am a student of writing.
+We’re all learning from each other.
+I’m doing this as a professional pursuit but also because I love writing, I love the literary arts, I have experience in creative/non-creative writing and media that can be of value to others, and I find fulfillment in seeing others blossom.

 I look forward to hearing from you. — Joanne C. Hillhouse